 Red Hat OpenStack Platform

 To install OpenStack components and their dependencies, use the Red Hat OpenStack Platform director.
-The director uses a basic OpenStack installation as the undercloud to install, configure and manage the OpenStack nodes in the final overcloud.
-Be aware that you will need one extra host machine for the installation of the undercloud, in addition to the environment necessary for the deployed overcloud.
+The director uses a basic OpenStack installation as the undercloud to install, configure, and manage the OpenStack nodes in the final overcloud.
+Ensure that you have one extra host machine for the installation of the undercloud, in addition to the environment necessary for the deployed overcloud.
 For detailed instructions, see Red Hat OpenStack Platform Director Installation and Usage.

-For more details on planning and configuring your Red Hat OpenStack Platform deployment with SR-IOV and OVS-DPDK, see Network Function Virtualization Planning and Configuration Guide.
+For more details on planning and configuring your Red Hat OpenStack Platform deployment with single root I/O virtualization (SR-IOV) and Open vSwitch with Data Plane Development Kit (OVS-DPDK), see Network Function Virtualization Planning and Configuration Guide.